matoom/frostbite/user_interface/client_settings.md

 Text alteration dialog is located in the main menu.
 Alterations can be used to make real time changes to the text shown on screen.

-To target alterations to specific windows or temporarily disable alterations press right click on the target alteration item to open the menu.
+To target alterations to specific windows or temporarily disable alterations press right-click on the target alteration item to open the menu.

 Text substitutes replace text matched by the regular expression and text ignores can be used to ignore an